AdrianDC/advanced_development_shell_tools/README.version.md

 ### During 2016: ###

- * Project renamed to "Android Development Shell Tools" project and updated to ease new developers first usage
+ * Project renamed to "Advanced Development Shell Tools" project and updated to ease new developers first usage
  * Additions from multiple developer and user functions to assist shell commands around Android projects and devices